LucaMalavolta/PyORBIT/docs/running_pyorbit/parameter_defaults.md

 Offset and jitter boundaries are determined using the whole dataset, without distinction by the flag specified in the 4<sup>th</sup> and 5<sup>th</sup>  columns (see [Prepare a dataset file](prepare_dataset) )

-LEt's take the case when a dataset is using two flags for jitter and two flags for offset, e.g., when putting together data collected with HARPS and HARPS-N but you want to use a single covariance matrix for the stellar activity.
+Let's take the case when a dataset is using two flags for jitter and two flags for offset, e.g., when putting together data collected with HARPS and HARPS-N, but you want to use a single covariance matrix for the stellar activity.
 You can specify different boundaries for each distinct jitter and offset parameters:

 ```{code-block} yaml
 :lineno-start: 1